MasaCode/RunAway/README.md

 You put all of include dependences to include and put all of lib file to lib.

 If you don't want to do that, you need to change project property -> VC++ -> include directories and library directories.

+To play this game.
+1. Arrow key to move player.
+2. Right alt key to attack monsters.
+3. Left alt key to get the items on the field.
+4. Space key to speed up (movement and attack).
+5. Black hole to next stage.